streamlink/streamlink/docs/install.rst

 build     `versioningit`_           At least version **2.0.0**. |br| Used for generating the version string from git
                                     when building, or when running in an editable install.

-runtime   `isodate`_                Used for parsing ISO8601 strings runtime   `lxml`_                   Used for processing HTML and XML data runtime   `pycountry`_              Used for localization settings, provides country and language data
+runtime   `certifi`_                Used for loading the CA bundle extracted from the Mozilla Included CA Certificate List runtime   `isodate`_                Used for parsing ISO8601 strings runtime   `lxml`_                   Used for processing HTML and XML data runtime   `pycountry`_              Used for localization settings, provides country and language data